andrew/ultimate-awesome/README.md

 - [dereks-awesome-list](https://github.com/derekmurawsky/dereks-awesome-list) - Derek's List of Awesome Stuff.
 - [awesome-biometrics](https://github.com/tibaes/awesome-biometrics) - A curated list of biometrics related material.
 - [awesome-go-zh](https://github.com/chinanf-boy/awesome-go-zh) - 🇨🇳翻译: <awesome-go> 一个精明的GO框架、库和软件列表 :heart: 很慢慢校对 中.
-- [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - list of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
+- [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
 - [awesome-asn1](https://github.com/JonathanWilbur/awesome-asn1) - Awesome ASN.1-Related Repositories, Standards, Codecs, Implementations, Uses, Reading, etc.
 - [awesome-font-collection](https://github.com/sewera/awesome-font-collection) - A curated list of fonts that are, in my opinion, the best in their class.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
-- [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - an "awesome list" of insight and delivery.
+- [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.
 - [Awesome-Linux-Software](https://github.com/wisdark/Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros. .
 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.